circle-sphere/circle-sphere/README.md

 :wave: Hi, I'm Wongu Kim and studying to be a data scientist.

 I'm majoring in **Statistics** and Consumer Science in SungKyunKwan University(SKKU) in Seoul, S.Korea.
 Plus, I have studied Computer Science since 2018.
-I have pretty much project experience using **Python** and R. I'm interested in ML/DL, especially **NLP and RecSys**. <!--Nowdays, I am studying text2image model by myself. -->
+I have pretty much project experience using **Python**, R and **SQL**.
+I'm interested in ML/DL. <!--Nowdays, I am studying text2image model by myself. -->

 :fire: Career
 | Type                | Date                         | Contents                                                                                    | Organization                 | ETC                                                    |